-Our current research programme looks to respond to this double imperative, starting from an analysis of the present but orientated towards producing strategies for ushering in different futures.
+The Realising Just Cities research programme responded to this double imperative, starting from an analysis of the present but orientated towards producing strategies for ushering in different futures.

 Cities in the North of England

-Our work is located in Sheffield and Greater Manchester, both post-industrial cities in the north of England that are situated 38 miles apart on either side of the Peak District National Park.
+The work has been located in Sheffield and Greater Manchester, both post-industrial cities in the north of England, situated 38 miles apart on either side of the Peak District National Park.

 Greater Manchester is a city-region of 2.7 million people comprising ten Local Authorities: Manchester, Trafford, Salford, Oldham, Rochdale, Bury, Bolton, Stockport, Wigan and Tameside.
 Greater Manchester is now seen as the United Kingdom’s largest economy after London, contributing 4.3% of England’s economic output.
 Sheffield city-region consists of 1.4 million people comprising four Local Authorities: Sheffield, Barnsley, Doncaster, and Rotherham, and contributes just 1.7% of England’s economic output – a significant underperformance given its size.